zzonyo/trust-docs-test/source/index.html.md

   - 4. Try to improve your order fulfillment rate:

-    - （1）Please try to use order prices types that help more on order fulfillment in preference such as BBO, Optimal 5, Optimal 10, Optimal 20, Flash Close, etc.
+    - （1）Please try to use order prices types that help more on order fulfillment in preference such as BBO, Optimal 5, Optimal 10, Optimal 20, Flash Close, opponent_ioc, lightning_ioc, optimal_5_ioc, optimal_10_ioc，optimal_20_ioc，opponent_fok，lightning_fok，optimal_5_fok，optimal_10_fok，optimal_20_fok, etc.

     - （2）Try to use best bid/ask price when placing IOC orders, FOK orders and Post_only orders.